My name is Tammy (thus the pithy title of my blog...) and I'd like to tell you a little bit about myself.

 My husband and I met in the summer of 1999.
 Just 11 months after our first date we said, "I do".
 Apart from my salvation decision, it was the best decision I've ever made!
 Kevin is my best friend, and I am so blessed to have him for a husband.

 I don't think anyone's life is "perfect".
 We all have our trials we go through.
 One of the struggles I've gone through is infertility.
 After nearly seven years though, I finally saw two pink lines on a test!
 We were going to have a baby!
 It was almost unbelievable!
 After a long, hard pregnancy, and a long, hard labor, our daughter was born via C-section (nothing about getting her here was easy!)
-Our daughter is so precious to us, and even four years later, we still marvel that we are her parents.
+Our daughter is so precious to us, and even five years later, we still marvel that we are her parents.
 She is a wonderful gift from the Lord.

 Another heartache I've been through is the grief of losing a baby.
 When we lost our baby in the spring of 2010, we lost a baby who was longed for, loved, and is deeply missed.
-It's hard to believe that it has been over three years since we lost our baby.
+It's hard to believe that it has been over four years since we lost our baby.

 But through the heartaches of infertility and loss, I have learned something: all I need to complete me is God.
 He has brought me such a great sense of wholeness and fulfillment, something that dozens of babies couldn't bring!
 It is truly amazing.
 I am so blessed to be called a child of God, and to be able to have this relationship with Him.
 Without God I know that I would be in complete despair.